patrl/patrl.github.io/research.markdown

 This page is still under construction!
 Please bear with me as I repopulate this list with links to papers, handouts, etc. Feel free to email me directly at <a href="mailto:patrick.d.elliott@gmail.com">patrick.d.elliott@gmail.com</a>, and I'll be happy to send you anything that's missing.

-<h2 class="sans">Upcoming presentations</h2>

-Elliott, Patrick D., Nicolae, Andreea, and Sauerland, Uli.
-Who and what do *who* and *what* range over cross-linguistically?.
-Theoretical and Experimental Approaches to Presuppositions, Genoa, Italy.
-4 March 2017. (<a href="/documents/genoa_abstract.pdf" download="genoa_abstract.pdf">abstract</a>)

 <h2 class="sans">Papers</h2>

 <p>Elliott, Patrick D. In prep.
 Embedded declaratives as modifiers.
 In: *Proceedings of Sinn und Bedeutung 21*.